 I argue it’s patriotic to keep New Zealand in Kiwi ownership and control.

-Should beaches, lakes, rivers, mountains, water or forests and their fish and wildlife and other recreational and aesthetic values become the private preserves of a wealthy elite or an ethnically privileged few?
+Should beaches, lakes, rivers, mountains, water or forests and their fish and wildlife and other recreational and aesthetic values become the private preserves of a wealthy elite or a privileged few?

-Footnote; Andi Cockcroft is an outdoor recreationalist, a trustee of Public Access NZ (PANZ) and chairman of the Council of Outdoor Recreation Associations of NZ (CORANZ)
+Footnote; Andi Cockcroft is an outdoor recreationalist and chairman of the Council of Outdoor Recreation Associations of NZ (CORANZ)